 When insurance coverage questions exist, attorneys often get involved in an effort to obtain insurance coverage for their clients.
 These attorneys often work long and hard in an effort to obtain such coverage.
 Many times such efforts are successful, but sometimes they are not.
 An unusual example illustrates this concept.

 The motorists’ policy apparently provided that the motorists’ own insurance policy would cover them for injury or damage if another motorist was at fault for a collision even if that other motorist didn’t have any insurance.
-Because the owner of the cows had no insurance, the motorists made a claim under their own insurance policy against their own insurance company for uninsured motorist coverage.
+Because the owner of the cow had no insurance, the motorists made a claim against their own insurance company for uninsured motorist coverage.

 The insurance company denied the claim and the matter was submitted to a court for a decision.
 The Court found that the motorists’ policy provided coverage for injuries caused by an accident arising out of the “ownership, maintenance or use” of an uninsured land motor vehicle.
 The court found that the owner of the cow had no insurance.
 However, the Court had a problem with whether or not a “cow” qualified as a “motor vehicle.”
 The Court’s own words are as follows: